erebe/personal-server/README.md

 # Summary

-This document is going to describe how I manage my personnal server in 2020.
+This document is going to describe how I manage my personal server in 2020.
 It will talk about

-* Management of secrets with SOPS and a gpg key
+* Management of secrets with SOPS and a GPG key
-* Automatic gestion of DNS record
+* Automatic management of DNS record
-* Configuration of debian and installation of Kubernetes k3s
+* Configuration of Debian and installation of Kubernetes k3s
-* Setup Nginx ingress with let's encrypt for automatic TLS certificat
+* Setup Nginx ingress with let's encrypt for automatic TLS certificate
-* Deployment of postfix + dovecot for setuping an email server
+* Deployment of postfix + dovecot for deploying an email server
-* Install nextcloud to get your personnal cloud in the sky
+* Install Nextcloud to get your personal cloud in the sky
 * Putting backup in place
 * Using Wireguard to create a private network
-* Adding a RaspberryPi to the K3s cluster
+* Adding a Raspberry Pi to the K3s cluster

 My goals for this setup are:

 * Simple to deploy, manage and update
 * Everything should live inside the git repository
-* Automating as much as possible with free tier service (github actions) but reproductible locally
+* Automating as much as possible with free tier service (GitHub actions) but reproducible locally

 # Table of Contents